thesparkboy/Teacher-Student-Interaction/README.md

 2. Clone this repository.
 3. In the terminal,go to project directory and run - "node app.js"
 4. The app will start running on - "localhost:8080"
+5. Even you can use nodemon.
+If you are new to it just install it by using this command npm install -g nodemon.

+# Code structure can be improved
+1. improve routes folder.